 Prison Education Initiative

-Our classes are small, taught face to face by JC part- and full-time professors, and transfer seamlessly to all colleges and universities participating in the Michigan Transfer Agreement.
+Our classes are small, taught face to face by Jackson College part- and full-time professors, and transfer seamlessly to all colleges and universities participating in the Michigan Transfer Agreement.
 PEI students excel in their course work.
 Many are currently on the Dean’s List and have earned awards for academic excellence.

 Mission Statement: To provide educational opportunities for incarcerated students by helping them to identify and achieve their goals.

 Vision: PEI Equips Students with the essential life skills necessary for positive reentry, life success, and sustainability through higher education.